DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$rewrite=abp-resource:`: Similar to `$redirect`, but with a rather different selection of neutered files.
 Possible options are listed on [this help page](https://help.eyeo.com/adblockplus/how-to-write-filters#rewrite).

 ## AdGuard only:
+* `!
+Description:`: Shows a description of the list's purpose, when the question mark next to the list in the AdGuard settings is hovered over.
+That being said, a description is convenient for users of all adblockers, if they're willing to look up a list's raw content.
 #### Hiding
 * `#%#//scriptlet`: Similar to, but only partially compatible with, `##+js` and ABP's `#$#`.
 Possible options are listed in [this file](https://github.com/AdguardTeam/AdguardBrowserExtension/blob/master/Extension/lib/filter/rules/scriptlets/scriptlets.js) (text-search ".names").
 * `#%#AG_`: A few extra scriptlets for whom documentation appears to be non-existent.
 * `#%#` without `//scriptlet`: Appears to insert JavaScript code that is written into the list, as opposed to from an embedded file.
 Requires heavy privileges.
 * `:properties`: Claims to be similar to `:-abp-properties`, but is incompatible with it.
-* `!+ PLATFORM`: Very similar to `!#if`, but is designed to have AdGuard's many versions be used as criteria, and not necessarily the browser that is being used.
+* `!+ PLATFORM`: Similar to `!#if`, but is only used during the AdGuard team's compiling of included lists.
+It has no effect on custom lists.
 #### Blocking
 * `$match-case`: Makes the criteria case-sensitive.
 * `$$script`: Uses very advanced criteria to block scripts that meet them.